Gozaro/p5js-streaming-data-wars/README.md

 This project compares two keyboards form the Twitter API stream and makes a real time visualization in your web browser using P5js

-The project creates a Webserver using Node and Express and connects the P5js App running in the Webbrowser, with sockets using Sockets.io.
+The project creates a Webserver using Node and Express and connects the P5js App with sockets using Sockets.io.

-Twit is used to fetch realtime data form the Twitter API stream.
+Twit package is used to fetch realtime data form the Twitter API stream.

-Open the console inspector to see the tweets streamed in real time.
+Open the console inspector at the web browser to see the tweets streamed in real time.

 ## To run the project: